-(f) A public water system that provides filtration of surface water or GUDI sources must be equipped with alarm capabilities that meet the requirements of subsection (i) within 12 months of (Editor's Note: The blank refers to the effective date of adoption of this rulemaking.).
+(f) A public water system that provides filtration of surface water or GUDI sources must be equipped with alarm capabilities that meet the requirements of subsection (i) by (Editor's Note: The blank refers to 12 months1 YEAR after the effective date of adoption of this proposed-FINAL-FORM rulemaking.).
+THE DEPARTMENT MAY APPROVE IN WRITING AN ALTERNATE COMPLIANCE SCHEDULE IF THE WATER SUPPLIER SUBMITS A WRITTEN REQUEST WITH SUPPORTING DOCUMENTATION BY (EDITOR'S NOTE: THE BLANK REFERS TO 1 YEAR AFTER THE EFFECTIVE DATE OF THIS FINAL-FORM REGULATION.).